Internet Explorer 11 is not supported

 • Minimum wage increases, however, remain popular, even in a red state such as Missouri.

-A proposed constitutional amendment to expand abortion rights in Florida has failed, the first of several such measures to fail since the Supreme Court overturned Roe v.
+Proposed constitutional amendments to expand abortion rights failed in Florida and South Dakota, the first of several such measures to be defeated since the Supreme Court overturned Roe v.
 Wade two years ago.

-The proposal, which would have allowed abortion in Florida up to the point of “fetal viability,” fell short of the 60 percent threshold needed for constitutional amendments.
+The Florida proposal, which would have allowed abortion up to the point of “fetal viability,” fell short of the 60 percent threshold needed for constitutional amendments.
+The South Dakota measure, which would have established a constitutional right to abortion, was soundly defeated, with roughly 61 percent of the voters opposing it.

 Missouri’s proposal would overturn the state's near-total abortion ban and establish a constitutional “right to make and carry out decisions about all matters relating to reproductive health care, including but not limited to prenatal care, childbirth, postpartum care, birth control, abortion care, miscarriage care, and respectful birthing conditions.”
-The amendment was ahead with 55 percent of the vote, with about half the ballots counted.
+With 98 percent of the ballots counted, the amendment was ahead with 52 percent of the vote.

 Marijuana Legalization